 - In Religious Education (RE)!
 They can drop in as their needs dictate or attend every week.
-There are no fees for RE; just a registration form found here: https://uuctucson.org/education/religious-education/254-religious-education-program-forms.html
+There are no fees for RE; just a registration form found here.

 What's Happening (Curricula and Programs)

 Fall programming is here!
-We are super excited about our pop-culture focus this year.
-We’ll be developing mindfulness, completing service projects, learning about Unitarian Universalism and more.
+We are super excited about our focus this year: learning about ourselves and all our gifts and strengths.
+Then completing a couple of service projects.